 Penn died in 2009; his work is still widely exhibited around the world, and is held in major permanent collections including the Metropolitan Museum of Art, New York; Museum of Modern Art, New York; J. Paul Getty Museum, Los Angeles; Art Institute of Chicago; J. P. Morgan Library, New York; National Gallery of Art, Washington, D.C.; National Portrait Gallery, London; the Moderna Museet, Stockholm; and Smithsonian American Art Museum, Washington, D.C., amongst others.
 In 2013 The Irving Penn Foundation donated 100 photographs to the Smithsonian American Art Museum, bringing the number of works in their collection to 161.

-Mr. Penn’s major museum retrospective, Irving Penn: Beyond Beauty, opened recently at the Smithsonian American Art Museum, 23rd October 2015 – 20th March 2016.
-The Metropolitan Museum of Art has announced it will present a major retrospective exhibition of Penn’s photographs, opening in April 2017, to mark the centennial of the artist’s birth.
-The Irving Penn Foundation will make a monumental gift to the museum of more than 150 photographs, representing every period of Penn’s dynamic 70 year career, which will be central to the exhibition.
+Mr. Penn’s major museum retrospective, Irving Penn: Beyond Beauty, opened at the Smithsonian American Art Museum, 23rd October 2015 – 20th March 2016.
+The Metropolitan Museum of Art presented a major retrospective exhibition of Penn’s photographs, which opened in April 2017, to mark the centennial of the artist’s birth.
+The Irving Penn Foundation made a monumental gift to the museum of more than 150 photographs, representing every period of Penn’s dynamic 70 year career, which will be central to the exhibition.